ecal-mid/Logitech-ECAL/software/Keyboard-Event-Dispatcher-UI/IMPORTANT_READ_ME.txt

 After successfully opening the app, you'll need to grant it accessibility permissions:
 1. The app will prompt you for these permissions
 2. Go to System Preferences > Security & Privacy > Privacy > Accessibility
-3. Add MouseOSCDispatcher to the list of allowed apps
+3. Add KeyboardOSCDispatcher to the list of allowed apps

 If you continue to have issues, please contact the development team for assistance.